-Make rolling edits with the current-time indicator
+Make rolling edits (extend edits) with the playhead

-You can move the In point or Out point of a clip in a sequence to the current-time indicator, without leaving gaps in the sequence.
-Use keyboard shortcuts for rolling edits.
+You can move the In point or Out point of a clip in a sequence to the playhead, without leaving gaps in the sequence.
 This type of editing is sometimes called extending an edit, or using extend edit commands.